elliotbeck/group-project-isfr/README.md

 Description:
 We follow the datascience project structure as proposed by cookie-cutter.
 The Project is implemented using R and Docker.
-We load data via APIs and therefor an automatic update of the data, plots, report and shiny app is possible.
+We load data via APIs and therefor an automatic update of the data, plots, report and the Shiny App is possible.

-The update of the data, plots, report can be done running the following commands:
+The update of the data, plots and report can be done running the following commands:
    1. docker run -v "$(PWD)/data:/data" isfr-data-update
    2. docker run -v "$(PWD)/src/visualization/data:/src/visualization/data/" isfr-analysis
    3. docker run -v "$(PWD)/reports/figures:/reports/figures/" isfr-visualization